Choose Your Teachers Well!

 for you do indeed become like unto them.

-Or maybe you prefer choosing one
+Or perhaps you prefer choosing one

-affirming who you already are?
+who affirms you as you already are?

 That too is a menu option.